Learning from Synthetic Animals: Approach

 \subsection{Consistency}

-Based on the formulation in the previous section, we define three consistencies and discuss how to take advantage of these consistencies during pseudo-label generation process for self-training.
+Based on the formulation in Section \ref{Formulate Image Generation Procedure}, we define three consistencies and discuss how to take advantage of these consistencies for the pseudo-label generation process.

 Since model-generated labels on the target dataset are noisy, one needs to tell the model which predictions are correct and which are wrong.
-An ideal 2D keypoint detector should give consistent predictions on one image no matter how the background is perturbed.
+Intuitively, an ideal 2D keypoint detector should generate consistent predictions on one image no matter how the background is perturbed.
 In addition, if one rotates the image, the prediction should change accordingly as well.
 Based on these intuitions, we propose to use consistency-check to reduce false positives.

-We formulate these intuitive observations in a formal way.
-In the following paragraphs, we will introduce invariant consistency, equivariant consistency and temporal consistency.
-We also discuss how to use consistency-check to generate pseudo-labels, which serves as the basis for our semi-supervised learning method.
+In the following paragraphs, we will introduce invariance consistency, equivariance consistency and temporal consistency.
+We will discuss how to use consistency-check to generate pseudo-labels, which serves as the basis for the proposed semi-supervised learning method.

 The transformation applied to an image can be considered as directly transforming the underlying factors in Equation~\ref{eq:generation-model}.
 We define a general tensor operator, $T:\mathbb{R}^{H\times W}\rightarrow\mathbb{R}^{H\times W}$.
 In addition, we introduce $\tau_{\alpha}$ corresponding to operations that would affect $\alpha$ and $\tau_{\beta}$ to represent operations independent of $\alpha$.
 Then Equation~\ref{eq:generation-model} can be expressed as following,